Stay safe: Read how to cover your tracks online and browse the Internet privately.

 Looking after your mental health

-It’s normal for your mental health to be affected if you are the victim of sexual abuse.
+It’s normal for your mental health to be affected if you are a victim of sexual abuse.
 It is a traumatising experience that often requires support to come to terms with.
 Looking after your mental health is just as important as looking after your physical health.

 For many, speaking to a counsellor helps.
 Counsellors who help survivors are trained to help with the psychological effects of sexual violence.
 This may include low confidence levels, anxiety, depression or post-traumatic stress disorder (PTSD).

 You can speak to a counsellor at any time - even if you experienced sexual abuse many years ago.
 Some people live with the effects of an event that happened in their childhood, especially if they didn’t (or couldn’t) seek support when it happened.
 Talking about these effects with a professional can help you process past emotions.